huynguyen250896/oCEM/data_n_code/human breast cancer/README.md

 2. raw_data.zip: a subset of the raw data nescessary for running examples from the full one above.

-3. process_data_overlappingCGM.R: R code examples to process the raw data from scratch before inputting them to DrGA.
+3. process_data_overlappingCGM.R: R code examples to process the raw data from scratch before inputting them to overlappingCGM.

 4. processed_overlappingCGM.RData:  Processed data are available to run DrGA immediately.